All Episodes

 Okay.

-Very much I appreciate it.
+I appreciate it.

 Interesting.

-Speaking of being optimistic and positive, it's a fascinating story today in the uh New York Times by uh Monica Davy for Indiana voters talk of change may fall flat.
+Speaking of being optimistic and positive, there's a fascinating story today in the New York Times by Monica Davey.

-With all the um talk among the Democrat presidential hopefuls about change, they may wish to consider this as they wander around Indiana.
+With all the talk among the Democrat presidential hopefuls about change, they may wish to consider this as they wander around Indiana.

-People here practically revolted a few years ago when the governor Mitch Daniels pushed to change daylight saving time like most of the country.
+People here practically revolted a few years ago when the governor, Mitch Daniels, pushed to change daylight saving time like most of the country.

-said Ron O'Brien, 58, retired auto worker, said he was still trying to decide which Democrat to vote for in the May 6th primary.
+What are we going to change to? said Ron O'Brien, 58, retired auto worker, said he was still trying to decide which Democrat to vote for in the May 6th primary.

 You mean change some other country system?